 After some time of abstinence, those in recovery from heroin can continue to experience cravings and impulses to use the drug.
 Treatment for heroin addiction must consist of continuing programs and support for this long-term recovery process.
 Effective addiction treatment will involve furthering counseling and aftercare programs to help with relapse prevention.
 This can consist of sober living environments, outpatient-style programs and involvement in 12-step groups.
 One of the world-wide organizations available to help the recovery heroin addict is Narcotics Anonymous

 Cirque Lodge Drug Rehab

 To ensure that successful recovery is obtained the drug rehab program at Cirque Lodge covers all facets of addiction treatment.
 Effective treatment and rehabilitation during drug rehab as well as a fully involved relapse prevention plan upon graduation from the facility.
 We are devoted to providing the necessary measures of a drug rehab to our residents struggling with heroin addiction.
-Through this, they can have the life changing experience necessary to fully recover from heroin addiction.
+Through this, they can have the many tools and experiences necessary to fully recover from heroin addiction.

 There is healing and recovery for those who suffer from heroin addiction.
 The mountains of this area have provided healing for centuries for those who came to them.
 We invite you to do the same, call Cirque Lodge alcohol and drug rehab center and get your life back again.
 The healing of the mountains is available for those in need of a heroin addiction program.